-Are you wondering how to choose a commercial roofing contractor?
-Are you worried about what could happen if you make a mistake?
-We don’t blame you.
-There are plenty of things to consider.
-This information will assist you in making an informed hiring decision while helping you avoid critical mistakes when choosing the right commercial roofing contractor for you.
+Wondering how to choose a commercial roofing contractor?
+Worried about what could happen if you make a mistake?
+We do not blame you.
+There are plenty of things to consider when hiring a roofing contractor.
+This information will assist you in making an informed hiring decision, while helping you avoid critical mistakes when choosing a commercial roofing contractor.

 Here at WNC Roofing, we have every point covered.
 Let’s dive in.

 Eight Things to Consider Before Hiring a Commercial Roofing Contractor

 1. Local Contractor with a Local Address and Phone Number

 You will want to make sure the contractor you’re dealing with is local and has a verifiable physical address and phone number.
 Some websites are just a referral company posing as a roofing contractor.
 Once they get your information, they will farm out your roofing project to another company.
 Then, they refer your project to a roofing company and collect a referral fee from the contractor they referred your project to.
 Most contractors will pass the cost of that referral fee on to the customer.

 Another reason you only want to deal with a local roofing contractor, you aren’t working with a company from another state whose team is only in your area to do a few jobs and then leave.
 WNC Roofing is proud to be a local roofing contractor servicing Greater Asheville, North Carolina and Greater Greenville and Spartanburg, South Carolina.

 Unsolicited offers often include salespeople who contact you without you requesting that contact.
 Oftentimes, these are fly-by-night companies who are there doing a batch of jobs and then are gone.
 This usually means you have no way of contacting them should a warranty issue arise.

 Many business owners know to verify a contractor’s license number and to get a copy of the company insurance.
 However, they don’t always call to verify that insurance and confirm the coverage is active.